CarbonLDP/carbonldp-js-sdk/doc/README.md

 **Extends:** [Carbon.Errors.HTTPError](#Carbon-Errors-HTTPError)

-> Error class that can be throw to indicate that authentication is required or has failed
+> Error class to indicate that authentication is required or has failed.

 #### <a name="Carbon-HTTP-Errors-client-UnauthorizedError-Constructor" />Constructor